l1l-01/error-guard/README.md

 ## Environment Variables
 - Make sure you have a variable named `NODE_ENV` in your `.env` file.
 - When `process.env.NODE_ENV !== 'production'`, all error objects include a full stack trace to help with debugging.
-- In production, the stack field and name are automatically removed to prevent sensitive information from being exposed in API responses.
+- In production, the stack field is automatically removed to prevent sensitive information from being exposed in API responses.

 ## It provides:
 - Custom error classes with HTTP status codes and error codes